-Course Costs: Costs associated with excursions and students must provide their own gardening gloves, ear protection, safe footwear and broad brimmed hat.
+Course Costs: Costs associated with any excursions as they arise, and students must provide their own gardening gloves, ear protection, safe footwear and broad brimmed hat.
 Costs will also be dependent on the personal interests as each student specialises in their own area.